bwestrich/tdd-spock/README.md

 The below guidelines (and their related code examples) will help you use Spock for Test Driven Development (TDD).
 Each code example is prefaced with the package name (e.g. `mcwest....`) For more on TDD, see [here](https://bitbucket.org/bwestrich/java-tdd/wiki/Home).

 ##Test the right thing
+* In short, only test the functionality that the code under test provides to its consumers.
+Do not test the internal implementation of the class.
-Here is a great discussion of the topic of testing the right thing.
+* Here is a great discussion of the topic of testing the right thing.
 It discusses topics such as when to write a test, when you shouldn’t write a test, and how you should name your tests.
 All examples are in Spock.
 * http://www.javacodegeeks.com/2012/09/test-driven-traps-part-1.html (search for ‘Verify only the right thing’).

 ##Name your methods well